The traditional scene in many homes is the daily quarrel and nagging about completing the child’s homework.

 At this age, you also focus on the ‘love of learning’ so, even if your child’s school is not teaching through real life activities and projects, then you should adopt this strategy at home.
 For example, inventing a game, song or activity for a boring lesson or going for a real life trip that is relevant to implement this harsh lesson.

-If you are going to be occasionally beside your child for coaching and skills acquiring, then make sure it’s a lovable charming and intimate time, with hugs, kisses, hair patting and emotional support.
+If you are going to be occasionally beside your child for coaching and skills acquiring, then make sure it’s a lovable and intimate time.
+Do this with hugs, kisses, hair patting and emotional support.
 These emotions will be automatically interpreted as a favorable experience of this homework time, which he will grow to love by association without knowing why.

 When you praise your child for working, do it sincerely and using descriptive sentences like “I love how you write neatly” not just “Good job”!